folias/stat545a-2013-hw06_lee-woo/README.md

   - [`barchart_2012_AggregateUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AggregateUnempRate.png)
     : unemployement rate of countries in 2012.
   - [`barchart_2012_AgewiseUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/barchart_2012_AgewiseUnempRate.png)
-    : agewise unemployement rate of countries in 2012.
+    : age-wise unemployement rate of countries in 2012.
-    By agewise unemployment rate, I mean the ratio of the number of unemployed people in a age group to labor force in the age group, that is, the number of people who are available for work in the age group.
+    By age-wise unemployment rate, I define it as the ratio of the number of unemployed people in a age group to labor force in that age group, that is, the number of people who are available for work in that age group.
   - `areaplot_GenderwiseUnempRate_COUNTRY.png`
-    : an areaplot of genderwise unemployment rate over the years for COUNTRY, gridded by gender, where COUNTRY is one of: Canada, Denmark, Estonia, Germany, Greece, Ireland, Spain, Turkey and United States.
+    : an areaplot of gender-wise unemployment rate over the years for COUNTRY, gridded by gender, where COUNTRY is one of: Canada, Denmark, Estonia, Germany, Greece, Ireland, Spain, Turkey and United States.
-    By genderwise unemployment rate, I mean the ratio of the number of unemployed men/women to labor force of men/women, that is, the number of men/women who are available for work.
+    By gender-wise unemployment rate, I define it as the ratio of the number of unemployed men/women to labor force of men/women, that is, the number of men/women who are available for work.

   - [`lineplot_AggregateUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/lineplot_AggregateUnempRate.png)
-    : aggregate unemployment rate of countries in Europe, European Union 15, European Union 21, G7, OECD, respectively.
+    : aggregate unemployment rate of countries in Europe, of European Union 15, of European Union 21, in G7 and in OECD over the years.
   - [`stripplot_JuniorUnempRate_jitter.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/stripplot_JuniorUnempRate_jitter.png)
-    : jittered stripplot of long-term( > 6 month ) junior level unemployment rate (agewise unemployment rate for the age group 15-24) of countries.
+    : jittered stripplot of long-term( > 6 month ) junior level unemployment rate (agewise unemployment rate for the age group 15-24) of countries over the years.
   - [`stripplot_JuniorUnempRate_violin.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/stripplot_JuniorUnempRate_violin.png)
-    : violin plot of long-term( > 6 month ) junior level unemployment rate (agewise unemployment rate for the age group 15-24) of countries.
+    : violin plot of long-term( > 6 month ) junior level unemployment rate (agewise unemployment rate for the age group 15-24) of countries over the years.